Poalim in the Community – When You Give with All Your Heart it Enriches Your Life

 Bank Hapoalim, Israel’s leading financial services group, offers diverse services ranging from basic banking to complex financing of large scale projects.
 During over 90 years of existence, the Bank has developed a branch network and extensive commercial activity in all areas of banking.
-With over 12,000 employees, the Bank Group is the leader in the Israeli banking industry in terms of corporate lending, retail and internet banking and credit card activities.
+With about 12,000 employees, the Bank Group is the leader in the Israeli banking industry in terms of corporate lending, retail and internet banking and credit card activities.

 The Group also operates abroad via branches, representative offices and subsidiaries, as well as through relationships with correspondent banks worldwide.

 The Bank published its financial statements for 2015 on February 29, 2016.